tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Although TLS PSKs can be established out of band,
-PSKs can also be established in a previous session and then reused ("session resumption").
-Once a handshake has completed, the server can send the client a PSK identity which corresponds to a key derived from the initial handshake (See {{NewSessionTicket}}).
+PSKs can also be established in a previous session and then reused (i.e., "session resumption").
+Once a handshake has completed, the server can send the client a PSK identity that corresponds to a key derived from the initial handshake (see {{NewSessionTicket}}).
 The client can then use that PSK identity in future handshakes to negotiate use of the PSK.
 If the server accepts it, then the security context of the new connection is tied to the original connection.
 In TLS 1.2 and